-Note: If you are in crisis, please contact your family doctor, go to your closest hospital, call the Ontario Mental Health Helpline at 1-866-531-2600, or call 911.
+Note: If you are in crisis, please contact your family doctor, go to your closest hospital, call the Ontario Mental Health Helpline at 1-866-531-2600, call the Suicide Crisis Helpline by dialing 988, or call 911.

 Employers, regulated health professionals, and members of the public can file reports about Registered Psychotherapists to the College of Registered Psychotherapists of Ontario.
 Our job is to ensure that Registered Psychotherapists are providing appropriate care to Ontarians.